CASS COUNTY’S VILLAGES & TOWNS

 - Four incorporated villages; Cassopolis, Edwardsburg, Marcellus, and Vandalia.
 (The county seat is the Village of Cassopolis.)

-- Eleven unincorporated communities; Adamsville, Calvin Center, Corey, Glenwood, Jones, LaGrange, Penn, Pokagon, Sumnerville, Union, and Wakelee, and
+- Eleven unincorporated communities; Adamsville, Calvin Center, Corey, Glenwood, Jones, LaGrange, Penn, Pokagon, Sumnerville (See The Old Tavern Inn.
+Purported to be oldest inn and tavern in Michigan), Union, and Wakelee, and

 - Fifteen townships including; Calvin, Howard, Jefferson, LaGrange, Marcellus, Mason, Milton, Newberg, Ontwa, Penn, Pokagon, Porter, Silver Creek, Volinia, and Wayne.